starbeamjs/starbeam/workspace/docs/src/content/docs/reference/overview.md

   storage or integration primitives.
 Most app and library models should start with `@starbeam/collections` and `@starbeam/universal`.
 See [Reactive primitives](/reference/reactive-primitives/).
+- `@starbeam/use-strict-lifecycle`: public React lifecycle infrastructure for library and adapter authors.
+App code should start with `@starbeam/react`.
 - `@starbeam/core`: deprecated compatibility alias for `@starbeam/universal`.
   Existing code can keep using it during the compatibility window; new code should not start there.
 See